tduek/Backbone.Subset/README.md

 # Backbone.Subset

 Hi!
+I made this for [Tommys Cars](http://tommyscars.com), but decided to put it in its own separate repo after many of my students asked for permission to use it on their own apps.

 This is an extension for Backbone that gives you a new class, Backbone.Subset.
 It allows you to have one main `Backbone.Collection` that holds all of your models, and then multiple `Backbone.Subset`s that hold some of the models that are already in your main Collection.

 ## Purpose